Mutations

 But before going into depth of the "How" and "When" to use mutations, it is important to give context about the "Why" and "Who" of why mutations were built for the toolkit like this.

-Why not handle mutations using withResource?
+Why not handle mutations using withResource?β

-The resource API and discussion about it naturally lead to talks about all async operations.
-Notably, one position has been remained firm by the Angular team through resources' debut, RFCs (#1, Architecture) and (#2, APIs), and followup enhancements: Resources should only be responsible for read operations, such as an HTTP GET.
-Resources should NOT be used for MUTATIONS, for example, HTTP methods like POST/PUT/DELETE.
-Though other HTTP methods are supported in resources, there are edge cases for those who need them, such as some APIs that treat everything as a POST request 😬
+for example, HTTP methods like POST/PUT/DELETE.
+Though other HTTP methods are supported in resources, there are edge cases for those who need them, such as some APIs that treat everything as a POST request π¬

-"httpResource (and the more fundamental resource) both declare a dependency on data that should be fetched.
+httpResource(and the more fundamentalresource) both declare a dependency on data that should be fetched.
 It's not a suitable primitive for making imperative HTTP requests, such as requests to mutation APIs" - Pawel Kozlowski, in the Resource API RFC

-Path the toolkit is following for Mutations
+Path the toolkit is following for Mutationsβ

 Libraries like Angular Query offer a Mutation API for such cases.
-Some time ago, Marko Stanimirović also proposed a Mutation API for Angular.
+Some time ago, Marko StanimiroviΔ also proposed a Mutation API for Angular.
 These mutation functions and features are heavily inspired by Marko's work and adapts it as a custom feature/functions for the NgRx SignalStore.
 We also had internal discussions with Alex Rickabaugh on our design.

 The goal is to provide a simple Mutation API that is available now for early adopters.
 Ideally, migration to future mutation APIs will be straightforward.
 Hence, we aim to align with current ideas for them (if any).

-Key features (summary)
+Key features (summary)β

 Each mutation has the following:

-3. Flattening operators (optional, defaults to concatOp)
+onSuccessandonError(optional) - Flattening operators (optional, defaults to

-5. State signals: value/status/error/isPending/hasValue
+Promise. - State signals:

 Additionally, mutations can be used in either withMutations() or as standalone functions.